Appeal After a Verdict: When, How, and What Are Your Chances?

 • Trying to file an appeal without a lawyer (not possible).

-• Failing to formulate clear grounds of appeal.
+• Not formulating clear grounds for appeal.

-Frequently Asked Questions (FAQ)
+Frequently asked questions (FAQ)

 1. Do I always have the right to appeal?